tejus15/Analyzing-Crime-in-LA/README.md

 # Analyzing-Crime-in-LA
-Analyzed crime dataset to get some insights.
+Analyzed the  dataset to get some insights regarding crimes in LA.